 To check for rot, you don’t need to go around poking at every single window and door.
-As I mentioned in my blog post about exterior water management and last weeks post about siding inspections, just figure out which areas will rot first.
-Windows that are covered by big overhangs will probably never rot, while windows that see a lot of water will rot relatively quickly.
+As I mentioned in my blog post about exterior water management and last week’s post about exterior water management, just figure out which areas will rot first.
+Windows covered by big overhangs will probably never rot, while windows that see a lot of water will rot relatively quickly.
 If you’ve already had a chance to walk around your house during a heavy rainstorm, this should be very easy to do.
 Just think about which windows get the most water exposure.
-For windows located on large gable end walls, like the one shown to the right, check the lowest windows.
+For windows located on large gable end walls, check the lowest windows.
 They’ll see the most water.

 If you have wood windows, take an awl or a screwdriver and give the bottom corners of the windows a poke to check for rotted wood.
 If you have wood windows with aluminum cladding, give your window sashes a push and a squeeze.
-I made a video last year showing how to do this.
+I made a video many years ago showing how to do this.
 See below.

 The same advice applies to wood doors and aluminum-clad sliding glass doors.

 If you have an older home with windows and doors that have been wrapped with aluminum, make sure all of the joints and seams in the aluminum are properly caulked to prevent water intrusion, and re-caulk any areas with dried out or split caulking.